 Few useful switches of pvmove :

-Verbose mode prints more detailed information of operation.
+Verbose mode prints more detailed information on the operation.
 It can be invoked by using -v

 switch.